a2design-inc/laravel-form-builder/readme.md

 ### Disable Bootstrap

- You can remove any class or wrapper for single element by parameters or globally in config file.
+You can remove any class or wrapper for a single element by parameters or globally in the config file.

 Or you can use shortcuts which disable few parameters simultaneously

 ```
      //remove all bootsrap classes